 Distraught, Ken and Ann were left to search for yet another location for the business.
 Scraping together the little amount of money they had, They found a building for rent on Wafer.
 Business was slow to pick up, but after a year in the new location it became steady once again.
 But the business' bad luck was not quite over.
 Six months later, due to faulty wiring, a fire ripped through the old building destroying everything in it.
 Everything was gone; sewing machines, supplies, tools and every piece of furniture in the shop!
 Ken purchased new furniture for all the customers who had furniture destroyed by the fire, but since there was no insurance on the building, Ken and Ann were broke and without a shop.

 Things Get Better

 Although lacking in square footage, our new location still houses the same friendly dedicated artists that longtime customers and new alike have come to trust.
-The Company's crew boasts fifteen years of experience with a combined 40 years worth of upholstery knowledge to provide the customer with the best upholstery service this town has to offer.
+The Company's crew boasts many years of experience to provide the customer with the best upholstery service this town has to offer.
 This is no exaggeration; ask around and you will see.
 City Upholstery has endured many hardships and changes, but the quality of craftsmanship and excellence in service has always remained